kainabel666/Unchained/README.md

 All items can now reach their maximum socket count on all difficulties

-Reduce level and level requirement and Boost stats for all unique basic and exceptional armor

 Reduce level and level requirement and Boost stats for all unique low and mid level rings and amulets

 Ability to reroll unique items via Cube